Michael Cranford: Academic career

 He was a professor for eight years at Biola University in La Mirada, California, gaining his Master of Divinity degree from Biola and a master's degree in Social Ethics from the University of Southern California.
 He is currently an adjunct professor of philosophy at Concordia University in Irvine, California.
-He studied architecture at the University of California, Berkeley and he holds a degree in philosophy from the University of California, and has completed a Ph.D. in Religion and Social Ethics from the University of Southern California, with a focus on ethics and technology.
+He studied architecture at the University of California, Berkeley and he holds a degree in philosophy from the University of Southern California, and has completed a Ph.D. in Religion and Social Ethics from the University of Southern California, with a focus on ethics and technology.